Hon. Robin K. Sheares: Part 96 Rules

 2. Indicating if the entire motion, or portions thereof is resolved.

-12. If, after arguments, the judge renders a decision on your motion(s), a typed-written decision is to be emailed to the Principal Court Attorney, in Microsoft Word format by 3:00 pm the day the motion was argued.
-DO NOT submit the proposed order as a PDF
+11. If, after arguments, the judge renders a decision on your motion(s), a typed-written decision is to be emailed to the Principal Court Attorney, in Microsoft Word format by 3:00 pm the day the motion was argued.
+DO NOT submit the proposed order as a PDF.
+DO NOT upload the proposed order on to NYSCEF.

 Trials